apache/trafficcontrol/docs/source/api/v3/users.rst

 :phoneNumber:      The user's phone number
 :postalCode:       The postal code of the area in which the user resides
 :publicSshKey:     The user's public key used for the SSH protocol
-:registrationSent: If the user was created using the :ref:`to-api-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
+:registrationSent: If the user was created using the :ref:`to-api-v3-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
 :role:             The integral, unique identifier of the highest-privilege role assigned to this user
 :rolename:         The name of the highest-privilege role assigned to this user
 :stateOrProvince:  The name of the state or province where this user resides